katherinejleeming/katherinejleeming/README.md

 # 👋 Hey there!
 - Hi, I’m @katherinejleeming or Katie for short!
 - I am currently undertaking the CFG Degree +Masters in Full Stack Development with Activision Blizzard.
-- I work with the RAF Air Cadets software development team working on C++ & JavaScript applications for the organisation focusing on UI/UX.
+- I volunteer as a Junior Developer within the RAF Air Cadets software team working on C++ & JavaScript applications
 - I’m currently continuing to learn C++ for Games Programming with Sumo Digital's Playbuffer after completing their Diversity Internship Training Programme in 2023.
 - Below you'll find some examples of projects created during my internship/ degree.